kakyoism/kkappkit/README.md

 - A compound widget reuses the corresponding top-level field in the JSON config file as its name.
 This name registers with Tkinter.
 - The widget filtering based on SearchBar relies on a `eval()` call on special property `accessors` defined in widgets.
 - The `OnHelp` handler behind a Help(?) button can be used to retrieve help string in any form, you may also customize how to show the help, e.g., on a docked panel.
 By default, it gets the doc from config file, and pops up a top-level window.
+- Prompt offers `.info`, `.warning`, and `.error` methods, similar to `logging`, however, a twist here is that it enforces writing readable diagnostics.
+You must provide three pieces of info: description, cause, and suggestion.
+If a logger is given, calling these API will both pop up a prompt, and write log messages into `app.log`.

 ## Credits